linetools/linetools/docs/AbsComponent_examples.rst

-Examples for the AbsComopnent Class (v0.2)
+Examples for the AbsComponent Class (v0.2)
 ==========================================

 .. code:: python